galawaydude/data-place/000 index/temp stuff.md

-so, yeah, not what you do is, get all t
+so, yeah, not what you do is, get all the questions, and paste them properly where they belong, then make, flash cards of all the text alright